Frank Francis: Director of the British Museum

 Francis took radical steps to modernise and rationalise the organisation and responsibilities of the museum and other organisations for which it was nominally responsible.
 He was largely responsible for the contents of the British Museum Act of 1963, which gave the Natural History Museum complete independence from the British Museum for the first time, authorised the museum to dispose of duplicate items, and allowed it to store and even display items away from the main building at Bloomsbury.
 This permitted, for example, the transformation of the museum's department of ethnography into the free-standing Museum of Mankind.
 It was regretted by some at the time that Francis had not been able to take the even bolder step of splitting the library from the rest of the museum, but he later developed plans for a new library building, which after his retirement came to fruition as the British Library.

 In 1964, Francis was elected president of the Bibliographical Society, and was succeeded as secretary by Julian Roberts, whom Francis had recruited to the staff of the British Museum and who had frequently deputised for him as the society's secretary.
 Roberts later wrote a short biography of Francis for the Oxford Dictionary of National Biography.
 In 1965, together with Douglas W. Bryant, the university librarian of Harvard University, Francis instigated the Anglo-American Conference on the Mechanization of Library Services, held at Brasenose College, Oxford in June and July 1966.
 This was later described as "the first attempt for the English-speaking library world to come to terms with library computerization, at that time in its infancy."
 In 1966, the new complete British Museum catalogue was completed.
 Francis had drastically streamlined the production of its 263 volumes by deciding that instead of preparing a new catalogue manually, the working copy of the catalogue in the Reading Room of the museum would be tidied up and then photographed and reproduced with minimal editorial changes.

 Honours and last years

 Francis was appointed CB in 1958 and KCB in 1960.

 He received honorary appointments from overseas bodies including the Institut de France, Bibliographical Society of America, Kungliga Gustav Adolfs Akademien, American Academy of Arts and Sciences, and the Pierpont Morgan Library, New York.
 He held honorary fellowships or degrees conferred by the universities of British Columbia, Cambridge, Exeter, Leeds, Liverpool, New Brunswick, Oxford, and Wales.

-In 1971 he was awarded Honorary Membership by the American Library Association.
+In 1971 he was awarded American Library Association Honorary Membership.

 Francis retired in 1968, and moved to Nether Winchendon near Aylesbury in Buckinghamshire.
 He died on 15 September 1988 at Chilton House, Chilton, Buckinghamshire, aged 87, and was buried at Nether Winchendon.